-How much insurance companies pay for pain and suffering depends on the specifics of the case, including the injuries the claimant suffered, the losses they sustained, and how long their injuries will continue to affect them.
+How much insurance companies pay for pain and suffering depends on the specifics of the case.
+For example, insurers consider the claimant’s injuries, the losses they sustained, and how long their injuries will continue to affect them.

 Insurance Companies May Pay for Pain and Suffering in Louisiana

-Pain and suffering is a broad legal term that encompasses numerous categories of damages after an injury, and may be difficult to determine.
+Pain and suffering is a broad legal term that encompasses numerous damages after an injury.
+Since pain and suffering is intangible, the value of these damages may be difficult to determine.

 For a free legal consultation, call (337) 777-7777

 Evidence Insurance Companies Might Use to Calculate Pain and Suffering

 Every bit of supporting evidence available can strengthen your potential case.
 For example, keeping the following items can help solidify a claim for financial recovery:

 - Medical invoices

 One of the most important things to keep is a journal or diary of your experiences related to the incident.
 By describing the pain you feel daily and the inconveniences you are experiencing, you may be better able to sway the insurance company to offer you a higher amount.